Schmid passes top-ranked Sam Houston over Central Arkansas - NewsBreak

 Schmid passes top-ranked Sam Houston over Central Arkansas

 CONWAY, Ark.
-(AP) — Eric Schmid threw four touchdown passes and defending national champion and No. 1 FCS-ranked Sam Houston held off Central Arkansas 45-35 on Saturday.
+(AP) — Eric Schmid threw four touchdown passes and defending national champion and No. 1 FCS-ranked Sam Houston held off Central Arkansas 45-35.
 Schmid left the game with 9 1/2 minutes left after absorbing a hard hit that was ruled as targeting.
-He returned to finish the drive with Ramon Jefferson running in from 5 yards out and Schmid throwing for the two-point conversion and a 42-28 lead.collegefootball.ap.org
+He returned to finish the drive with Ramon Jefferson running in from 5 yards out and Schmid throwing for the two-point conversion and a 42-28 lead.
+Schmid threw all of his touchdown passes in the first half as the Bearkats took off to a 31-7 lead.
+Breylin Smith threw four touchdown passes but had two picks for Central Arkansas.
+Central Arkansas’ Hudson had 11 catches for a career-high 181 yards and two TDs.kpyn.net

 Comments / 0